Guided Madison River Float Trips…Walk and Wade Trips…Full Day, Half Day…Lunch, Flies, Rods, Reels, Casting Instruction…

 We have a HUGE new grocery store with a really cool owner who throws a party for all the fishing guides every summer.
 The guides all stand around swigging down free beer while they tell each other stories…”how big, how long, how many”?

 If you get tired of fishing or shopping you can always drive 70 miles to Yellowstone Park and join two million other tourists all taking pictures of the same buffalo, moose or elk.
 Or you can drive 14 miles the other way to Virginia City to watch people walk up and down the street looking for Wyatt Earp or Wild Bill Hickok.

 All in all, Ennis is the best place I know to spend the summer.
 Stay away in the winter though, unless you have an igloo.

 Some people ride bikes around town.
 If you get here and need a bike, just go out to the County landfill and pick one up.
 Tell the manager I sent you, he’s a friend of mine and he has a wide selection.

 We have an authentic Western rodeo every Fourth of July with a parade down Main Street.
 The parade used to go down to the end of the street, turn around and come back so you could see it twice.
-These days, the parade only goes down the street one time…the road apples got so thick the yuppies from Bozeman got grossed out and complained because their yoga pants got a stench.
+These days, the parade only goes down the street one time…the road apples got so thick the millennials from Bozeman got grossed out and complained because their yoga pants got a stench.

 Ennis has everything you need.
 We catch a lot of trout and we let them all go.
 How good is that?
 Contact me for details.
 It’s a beautiful thing.